Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: Long-term behavior of the epidemic

-As a consequence, it is easily seen that in general there exists at least one endemic equilibrium if $R_0 > R_c$.
-However, having uniqueness of this equilibrium and absence of endemic equilibrium when $R_0 \le R_c$ requires that $F_\e$ is increasing, which we were not able to prove in general.
-Though, numerical simulations of $F_\e$ suggest that it is an increasing function for any nondecreasing random curve $\sigma$, see Figure~\ref{fig:variationEndFunction}, in Appendix \ref{sec:model:param}.
+As a consequence, it is easily seen that in general there exists at least one endemic equilibrium if $R_0 \Sigma > 1$.
+However, having uniqueness of this equilibrium and absence of endemic equilibrium when $R_0\Sigma \le 1$ requires that $F_\e$ is increasing, which we were not able to prove in general.
+Though, numerical simulations of $F_\e$ suggest that it is an increasing function for a larger class of nondecreasing random curves $\sigma$, and we expect this to hold more generally, see Figure~\ref{fig:variationEndFunction} in Appendix~\ref{sec:model:param}.

-The criterion $R_0 > R_c$ has an interesting interpretation in terms of the survival of a branching process \citep{athreya1971branching}.
-By defining
+The criterion $R_0\Sigma > 1$ has an interesting interpretation in terms of the survival of a branching process \citep{athreya1971branching}.
+Writing